lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 But it does not.
 Instead, `product1` wins:

 ```
-# ansible-inventory -i hosts.ini --list
+# ansible-inventory -i hosts.ex2.ini --list host1
+ansible -i hosts.ex2.ini -m debug -a var=test host1
 host1 | SUCCESS => {
-    "msg": "product1"
+    "test": "product1"
 }
 ```

-Not sure why `ansible_group_priority` is being ignored, or what rule is being used to merge these variables, to my mind, incorrectly.
+It is not immediately clear why `ansible_group_priority` is not set to the expected value.

 ## Further testing